francescolagala/francescoreadme/registration.md

 ```

-###TIPS: try to check your database h2, if you've done everything right registring a new employee you shoud se him in the table.
+###TIPS: try to check your database h2, if you've done everything right registring a new employee you shoud see him in the table.